dfinity/examples/motoko/calc/README.md

 *  `mul`, which accepts input and performs multiplication;

-*  `div`, which accepts input and performs division, and returns an optional type to guard against division by zero; and
+*  `div`, which accepts input, performs division, and returns an optional type to guard against division by zero; and

 *  `clearall`, which clears the `cell` variable by setting its value to zero.

 ## Prerequisites

-Verify the following before running this demo.
+Verify the following before running this demo:

 *  You have downloaded and installed the [DFINITY Canister SDK](https://sdk.dfinity.org).